andycroll/bootstrappingio/_posts/2014-10-06-what-makes-a-good-idea.markdown

 ### [Why?
 Who Cares?
 So What?](https://signalvnoise.com/posts/3392-humans-need-to-know-why#comment_77796)

-In sad news this week Kathy Sierra a bloody amazing writer and speaker on User Experience (wikipedia link) has been threatened and is gone again from the Internet.
+In sad news this week Kathy Sierra (a bloody amazing writer and speaker on User Experience - [wikipedia link](https://en.wikipedia.org/wiki/Kathy_Sierra)) has been threatened and is gone again from the Internet.

 Here I'm highlighting a comment on a Basecamp blog post... this framework is a great tool to properly examining your thought process.
 There was a fab diagram I saw on Twitter a week or so ago... but sadly it has gone along with her twitter account.